History of Białystok: World War II (1939–1944)

-On 1 September 1939 the German invasion of Poland began starting World War II.
+On 1 September 1939, the German invasion of Poland began starting World War II.
 German bomber squadrons flew over the areas of the then Białystok Voivodeship, the first bombs fell in the area of Białystok railway station and military barracks.
+From September 4, the Citizen Guard (Straż Obywatelska), established by the city president Seweryn Nowakowski, was operating in the city, tasked with supporting and replacement functions for the police and the army which were evacuated.
 The local press reported on the successes of the Polish Forces and the raids of Polish Air Force on Berlin.
 Only the information about the entry into East Prussia of cavalry squadrons supported by horse artillery proved to be true.
 On the first defensive line there was relative calm; there were only fights around Myszyniec and Grajewo.
 According to the Polish defense plans, Białystok was not intended for defense, and the military units located in the city took positions far from their garrison.
-However, the news coming from Narew led to the decision to resist: Lieutenant Colonel Zygmunt Szafranowski (commander of the District Command of Supplements and at the same time the oldest rank officer in Bialystok) and Captain Tadeusz Kosiński decided to fight using the marching and spare units as well as groups of soldiers retreating from Narew.
-They had at their disposal primarily the marching battalion of the 42nd Regiment and the incomplete guard battalion No. 33.
+However, the news coming from Narew led to the decision to resist: Lieutenant Colonel Zygmunt Szafranowski (commander of the District Command of Supplements and at the same time the oldest rank officer in Białystok) and Captain Tadeusz Kosiński decided to fight using the marching and spare units as well as groups of soldiers retreating from Narew.
+They had at their disposal primarily the marching battalion of the 42nd Infantry Regiment and the incomplete guard battalion No. 33.
 Other sub-units were added, Infantry arrived from near Wizna were gathered as well as two squadrons of the 2nd Grochow Uhlan Regiment from Suwałki.
-The units created defensive line along Dojlidy and Nowe Miasto, through Wysoki Stoczek, to Pietraszi: Uhlans from two squadrons of the 2nd Regiment were placed in Białostoczek and Pietrasze, guard battalion No. 32 was deployed in Nowe Miasto, and the center of defense was the hills of Wysokie Stoczek manned by the marching battalion of the 42nd infantry regiment commanded by Lieutenant Ignacy Stachowiak.
+The units created defensive line along Dojlidy and Nowe Miasto, through Wysoki Stoczek, to Pietraszi: Uhlans from two squadrons of the 2nd Regiment were placed in Białostoczek and Pietrasze, guard battalion No. 32 was deployed in Nowe Miasto, and the center of defense was the hills of Wysokie Stoczek manned by the marching battalion of the 42nd Infantry Regiment commanded by Lieutenant Ignacy Stachowiak.
 In addition, the city's defenders were supported by a company of heavy machine guns and one artillery platoon.
 In total, the order of battle numbered around 900 soldiers.